DeFiCh/handbook/src/drafts/loans.md

 * `setdefaultloanscheme`:

     Used to change the default loan scheme.
-Can only be set by operator.

     Arguments: